11 Reasons to Grow a ‘Peggy Martin’ Rose This Season

 Pest and Disease Resistant

-This rose is both pest and disease resistant.
+This flower is both pest and disease-resistant.

 A simple search for pests and diseases to look out for will lead you on a wild goose chase, as Peggy is truly a sturdy plant that is rarely affected by these destructive forces.